-It must be clearly understood that participation in athletic activities in the Malden Public Schools is a privilege- not a right- extended to those students who conform to the rules and regulations of eligibility and behavior set by the Massachusetts Interscholastic Athletic Association (M.I.A.A.) and the Malden Public Schools.
+It must be clearly understood that participation in athletic activities in the Malden Public Schools is a privilege- not a right- extended to those students who conformed to the rules and regulations of eligibility and behavior set by the Massachusetts Interscholastic Athletic Association (MIAA) and the Malden Public Schools.
 A student must be present on the day in order to participate in an activity.
-The student athletes who exercise their privilege of participation in athletics are representing their school, community, family, and themselves, and therefore assume a greater responsibility for their behavior.
+The student athletes who exercise their privilege to participate are representing their school, community, family, and themselves, and therefore assume a greater responsibility for their behavior.
 The student participating must represent the Malden Public Schools and the ideals that it stands for and must act in a manner, which illustrates ideals of leadership, high moral character, loyalty, and academic "good standing".
-Positive and good behavior outside of Malden High School is considered part of the student-athlete's responsibility.
-Infractions outside of school may lead to disciplinary action, including dismissal from a team.